Zojirushi Rice Cooker

 All rice cookers fall into the these categories:

-It is important that you carefully follow the instructions for a pressure rice cooker.
+If you choose a pressure rice cooker, it is important that you carefully follow the instructions for a pressure rice cooker.
 During the cooking process, pressure will be released from the top.
 It is also necessary to change the gasket periodically.
-Pressure rice cookers cannot be opened while cooking.
+Most pressure rice cookers cannot be opened while cooking, except for the latest model of Cuckoo twin pressure rice cooker in 2024.
+This model has a function called 'open cooking' - it means you can turn off the pressure, open the lid, and add ingredients during the cooking process.

-Do you truly need an IH plus pressure rice cooker?
+Do you truly need a pressure rice cooker?
 It depends.
-I will delve deeper into this in the next section.
 Although pressure cookers have their advantages, maintaining them is not as straightforward as base-heated ones.
 From my perspective, a base-heated multi-function rice cooker can satisfy most needs.

 If you would like to know more about induction rice cookers or cooking time, I have additional articles that may interest you: